Azure/autorest.csharp/readme.md

 ### Customize serialization/deserialization methods

+Changing how a property serializes or deserializes is done by `CodeGenSerialization` attribute.
+This attribute can be applied to a class or struct with a property name to change the serialization/deserialization method of the property.

 #### Change the serialized name of a property

-If you want to change the property name that serializes into the JSON or deserializes from the JSON, you could define your own property name using the `CodeGenMemberSerialization` attribute.
+If you want to change the property name that serializes into the JSON or deserializes from the JSON, you could define your own partial class with the `CodeGenMemberSerialization` attribute.

 <details>